Currency in Thailand: A Full Guide

 Because exchange rates change so frequently, and every provider offers different rates it’s hard to say the cheapest way and place to exchange currency.

 Both in Australia and in Thailand, steer clear of exchanging currency at the airport.
-On both ends, the rates will be much worse than in the city centres.
+A captive market means that rates are often worse in the airport than in city centres.

 This is a convenient way to buy currency but you need some time.
 You can choose where to pick the order up from, and in some instances can get home delivery.
 When you order with Travelex, you can choose to order cash, a prepaid Travelex Money Card or both!

 Yes, you can buy currency at the airport.
 But that doesn’t mean you should.
 While it’s convenient, it’s also very expensive.
-If you have run out of time before your trip, it's definitely better to buy currency when you get to Thailand, or use your Aussie debit card instead.
+If you have run out of time before your trip, you might find you get a better rate and lower overall costs if you make an ATM withdrawal on arrival in Thailand instead.

 If you decide to buy your currency when you get to Thailand, the first thing you’ll need to do is make sure you have Australian dollars in cash.
 This way you can exchange it when you get there.

 Similar to in Australia, it’s best to avoid buying currency at the airport or your hotel, and better to head to a busier area where competition can push prices down.
 You’ll find currency exchange offices in all major Thai cities and resorts, both in central districts and in areas where there are lots of tourists.

 Let’s walk through the cash notes and coins you’ll find in circulation in Thailand so you’re prepared.

 Whether you change money in advance, on arrival, or simply use your card to pay when you’re in Thailand, you’ll soon become familiar with the notes and coins you’re handling.

 Thai Baht notes are frequently used in ฿20, ฿50, ฿100, ฿500, and ฿1,000 denominations.